-THE STONE FIGURE.
+THE STONE FIGURE

-The carved stone figure of the head and shoulders of a man, built into the outside wall near the porch, has weathered many a storm.
+The carved stone figure (sometimes called the Fisherman of Deane) of the head and shoulders of a man built into the outside wall near the porch, has weathered many a storm.
 As previously stated, he was originally fixed over the Hulton door.
 With his fingers in its mouth, he carries a fish slung over his shoulders.
 It is thought that he represents the "fishers of men" of the Whalley Abbey motto, and it may reasonably be assumed that a monk of the abbey was the sculptor.
-Actually the fishes of the coat-of-arms were whales and were chosen as a play on the place-name, Whalley.
+Actually, the fishes of the coat-of-arms were whales and were chosen as a play on the place-name, Whalley.
 Such arms are known as "canting arms."

-THE CHURCHYARD.
+THE CHURCHYARD